Alameda, CA · K-12 Curriculum Design + Education

 My goals were to create a more engaging cybersecurity training program with interactive elements, broken up into 5-minute modules, accessible via web browser.

-I analyzed the client's existing training structure and identified key gaps: the annual 60-minute format wasn't working.
+I analyzed the client's existing training structure and identified key gaps: the annual 60-minute format was not working.
 The solution was a micro-learning approach — short, focused modules that employees could complete in a single sitting, with built-in interactivity throughout.

 Articulate includes embedded data analysis features.
 Once published to an LMS like Canvas or the MeSure team portal, the client and I could review assessment data and check for employee completion — ensuring the training was actually working, not just being clicked through.